Slab, its types, design example and slab design excel sheet download.

 • Bending occurs in both directions.

-• Reinforcement is provided in both directions to handle bending moments.
+• Reinforcement needs to be given in both directions to cope with bending moments.

-• Suitable for square or nearly square spaces, such as auditoriums, warehouses, and industrial buildings.
+• This is suitable for square or nearly square spaces like auditoria, warehouses and industrial buildings.

 Differences Between One-Way and Two-Way Slabs: